dhanesh123in/blog/_posts/2022-02-08-sqlalchemy-example.markdown

 date:   2022-02-08
 tags: SQLAlchemy ORM
 ---

-Object Relationship Mapping (ORM) is a common approach to writing services interacting with relational databases in an object oriented fashion.
+Object Relationship Mapping (ORM) is a common approach for writing services interacting with relational databases in an object oriented fashion.
 Hibernate is a very popular ORM tool for Java.
 SQLAlchemy is the popular choice for Python.

+<h3>The Problem Statement</h3>

-In this blog post, we will look at SQLAlchemy applied to a real life example where I had to create a database of community memmbers in the community I live in.
-The data was being maintained in a spreadsheet where all the membership information was maintained for every property (household) in our community.
-This spreadsheet contained information of owners of the property, and also contained the history of how properties exchanged hands with new members coming in the system.
+In this blog post, we will look at SQLAlchemy applied to a real life example where I had to create a database of members in the community I live in.
+A member here is defined as someone who belongs to a household that owns a property in the community.
+The data was being maintained in a spreadsheet where all the membership information was maintained for every property in our community.
+This spreadsheet also contained the history of how properties exchanged hands with new members coming in the system.

+<h3>The Table Definitions</h3>

 I will present a simplified version of the problem to illustrate the cool features that SQLAlchemy provides.
 We will have 3 tables in our database for this example:

 1. `members` - this will capture each member name, contact details and also have a mapping to the primary member in the household.
-1. `properties` - this will consist of details of all properties in the community, with their description
+1. `properties` - this will consist of details of all properties in the community, with their description.
 1. `memberships` - this will consist of the membership information for properties with membership start date and details of the primary member.

-The code for this is below:
+The code for defining these tables with all the entity relationships we need is given below:

 ```python
 from sqlalchemy import Table, Column, Integer, String, DateTime, ForeignKey